mauricehuguenin/ENSO-Antarctica_scripts/README.md

 - clean up scripts
 - add data to recreate the figures when final
 - add scripts for SI figures
+- rename scripts so they are easier to understand
 - push to zenodo and create doi when final